torvalds/linux/Documentation/usb/ehci.rst

 Software Performance
 --------------------

-To get even 20 MByte/sec transfer rates, Linux-USB device drivers will need to keep the EHCI queue full.
+To get even 20 MByte/sec transfer rates, GNU/Linux-USB device drivers will need to keep the EHCI queue full.
 That means issuing large requests, or using bulk queuing if a series of small requests needs to be issued.
 When drivers don't do that, their performance results will show it.